 .
 Allow responses to: Allows you to set a reply-to email address different from your own.
 Readers can send a reply directly from the reader interface.

-.
-Send verification code: When enabled, an access code will be sent to each authorized reader.
 If you have purchased the SMS add-on, the code can also be sent via text message.

 .
 Proof of sending: When enabled, you will receive confirmation via email that the document has been successfully shared.